SLAUGHTERHOUSE FIVE (15)

 PD: Henry Bumstead

-Michael Sacks (Billy Pilgrim), Ron Liebman (Paul
+Michael Sacks (Billy Pilgrim), Ron Liebman (Paul Lazzaro),

-Lazzaro), Eugene Roche (Edgar Derby), Sharon Gans (Valencia Pilgrim), Valerie Perrine (Montana Wildhack)
+Eugene Roche (Edgar Derby), Sharon Gans (Valencia Pilgrim), Valerie Perrine (Montana Wildhack)

-Slaughterhouse Five is a film which most likely
+Slaughterhouse Five is a film which most likely requires its

-much easier to mentally digest.
+mentally digest.
 It's a genuine paradox, much like the subject matter itself.

-The plot is an enigma, a philosophical musing that
+The plot is an enigma, a philosophical musing that timelines

-timelines don't exist in the linear, but rather all at once and in non-sequential order.
+don't exist in the linear, but rather all at once and in non-sequential order.
 Lost?
 Well, yes.
 This is why reading the book might be considered a pre-requisite.

 Michael Sacks plays Billy Pilgrim, a WWII veteran who

-"timejumps" from his settled family life in suburbia back and forth to his experiences in World War II and his time spent interned in a Dresden POW camp, as well as forward into the
+"timejumps" from his settled family life in suburbia back and forth to his experiences in World War II and his time spent interned in a Dresden POW camp, as well as forward into the distant

-The deep plot will sound twisted and convuluted to
+The deep plot will sound twisted and convuluted to those

-those unfamiliar with Vonnegut's prose, but screenwriter Stephen Geller does a fantastic job adapting such a challenging piece of literature.
+unfamiliar with Vonnegut's prose, but screenwriter Stephen Geller does a fantastic job adapting such a challenging piece of literature.

-Part science fiction, part war but wholly brilliant in
+Part science fiction, part war but wholly brilliant in its

-its execution and craft, this is up there with Catch-22 as one of the all-time anti-war works.
+execution and craft, this is up there with Catch-22 as one of the all-time anti-war works.

-Recommended especially to those who've read and
+Recommended especially to those who've read

-enjoyed the original novel.
+and enjoyed the original novel.